-Students nominated for exchange studies have the possibility to do their degree project at LTH for one semester.
+Students nominated for exchange studies have the possibility to do their degree project at LTH during one semester.
 LTH cannot guarantee supervision in every department or research division.

-If you are interested in doing your degree project during your exchange at LTH, you need to approach the department in question yourself to learn if there is a relevant degree project available.
+If you are interested in doing your degree project during your exchange at LTH, you need to contact the relavant department yourself to learn if there is a suitable degree project available.

 You will be accepted to the exchange at Lund University when you have found a supervisor.